-ManuScript is a simple, music-based programming language developed to write plug-ins for the Sibelius music processor.
-The name was invented by Ben Sloman, a friend of Ben Finn's.

-It is based on Simkin, an embedded scripting language developed by Simon Whiteside, and has been extended by him and the rest of the Sibelius team ever since.
+ManuScript is a simple, music-based programming language invented by Ben Sloman to write plug-ins for Sibelius.
+ManuScript is based on Simkin, an embedded scripting language developed by Simon Whiteside, and has been extended by him and the rest of the Sibelius team ever since.
 (Simkin is a spooky pet name for Simon sometimes found in Victorian novels.)
-For more information on Simkin, and additional help on the language and syntax, go to the Simkin website at www.simkin.co.uk.
+For more information on Simkin, and additional help on the language and syntax, visit the Simkin website at www.simkin.co.uk.